google/exposure-notifications-server/terraform/README.md

     $ terraform apply
     ```

-For a full list of the available variables, see the `vars.tf` file.

 Terraform will create the required infrastructure including the database,
 service accounts, storage bucket, keys, and secrets. **As a one-time
 operation**, Terraform will also migrate the database schema and build/deploy